leros-dev/leros/README.md

 ## Next TODOs

  * byte enable memory
+ * Take a note on: semantic changed to have opd in words, but address in bytes
  * Co-simulation, with waiting cycles
  * Explore Tjark's test generation (with cosimulation)
  * Check Morten's simulator (same byte order?)